 The truth is, most of us are pretty poor at asking questions.
 We can all do it, of course; we can all ask ‘What’s your name?’ without thinking too much.
 But once we move up the questioning hierarchy we need to do just that – think.

 Asking a good question isn’t something we just do and by ‘good’ I mean a question that delivers useful answers.
 Formulating questions of this kind is a skill that allows us to extract extra value, and therefore learning, during our conversations with clients, teams, mentors, groups – in fact just about everybody.
-For those of us in new business, honing our questioning skills means that we can probe deeper and understand better our prospects’ nuanced thinking and needs.
+Honing our questioning skills means that we can probe deeper and understand better our prospects’ nuanced thinking and needs.

 So, how do we ask better questions?